Key databases and services

 Open courses autumn 2026

-The Library of Medicine offers the following courses in autumn 2026.
-More information and registration to follow.
+The Medical library runs the following courses in autumn 2026.

 - Introduction to systematic reviews in medicine and health sciences (in English), 23 September 9.15–12, Zoom